YoYo000/MVSNet/README.md

 ### Testing

 * Download the test data for [scan9](https://drive.google.com/file/d/17ZoojQSubtzQhLCWXjxDLznF2vbKz81E/view?usp=sharing) and unzip it as the ``TEST_DATA_FOLDER`` folder, which should contain one ``cams`` folder, one ``images`` folder and one ``pair.txt`` file.
-* Download the pre-trained MVSNet model and R-MVSNet [model](https://drive.google.com/file/d/1h40Rq8ou5XLGFFSXTFBvrLla7-RMz73n/view) and upzip the file as ``MODEL_FOLDER``.
+* Download the pre-trained MVSNet and R-MVSNets [model](https://drive.google.com/file/d/1h40Rq8ou5XLGFFSXTFBvrLla7-RMz73n/view) and upzip the file as ``MODEL_FOLDER``.
 * Enter the ``MVSNet/mvsnet`` folder, in ``test.py``, set ``pretrained_model_ckpt_path`` to ``MODEL_FOLDER/model.ckpt``

 * To run MVSNet (GTX1080Ti):